Funeral insurance, also called burial, final expense or pre-need insurance, refers to a group of products intended to pay for final arrangements.

 - Be sure all documents are filled out in your presence.
 Never sign anything that has been altered or created without your consent.

-- Ask your funeral director if they offer price guarantees, and if they don't, find out what their policy is.
+- Ask your funeral director if they offer price guarantees.

 - Be sure you have (in writing) that the services, arrangements and products that were sold to you or that you are agreeing upon are included in your pre-need plan.